amittttt/spaceXLaunch/README.md

 ## Project Status

 This project is currently in development.
 Users can filter by year, success launch and success land for spacex.
-Functionality to sort by additional parameters is in progress.
+Writing the test cases and working on code refactoring.

 ## Project Screen Shot(s)